August has come and passed. In a few days, September will arrive, signaling the last 4 months of 2022.

 Note: The steps below apply to phones that operate on Android and iOS.

-Step 1: Before you begin working on your Instagram recap video, select 45-90 photos or videos from your photo gallery.
+Step 1: Select 45-90 photos or videos from your photo gallery.

 If the photo or video isn’t on your phone’s gallery, then search your social media app uploads and albums for that particular image or footage.